GarryMarathe/Django_Practice/Readme.md

 - Security: Django takes security seriously and provides a number of features to help developers build secure web applications.
 This includes protection against common vulnerabilities such as SQL injection, XSS, CSRF, and clickjacking, as well as tools for user authentication, authorization, and session management.

+- To connect Django with the frontend, you typically use a templating engine like Django's built-in template system or a frontend framework like React or Vue.js.
+Here's a general overview of how to do it:

+Set up Django: Create your Django project and app(s) using django-admin startproject and django-admin startapp commands.
+Define your models, views, and URLs as usual.

+Configure URLs: Define URL patterns in Django to map to views that will render the HTML templates or serve JSON data for AJAX requests.

 - Testing Framework: Django includes a robust testing framework that allows you to write unit tests, integration tests, and functional tests for your applications.
 It provides tools for setting up test databases, client requests, and assertions, making it easy to ensure the reliability and correctness of your code.

 - RESTful APIs: While Django is primarily designed for building traditional web applications, it also includes features for building RESTful APIs.
 The Django REST framework is a powerful toolkit for building Web APIs, providing serializers, viewsets, authentication, permissions, and more to streamline the development of API endpoints.